VladChat/luggage-scale/blog_src/content/posts/2025/10/how-the-government-shutdown-impacts-travel-abc-news-breaking-news-latest-news-an.md

 - Confirm attractions: Re-check park and museum status the day prior; have Plan B activities.
 - Pack a self-reliance kit: Snacks, a refillable water bottle, meds, portable charger, and a compact luggage scale.
 - Weigh your bags at home: Overweight bags mean counter-time you may not have.
 A battery-free luggage scale removes “dead battery” surprises on the morning of departure.
-- Know the rules: Brush up on prohibited items and power bank limits with our <a href="https://luggage-scale.com/tsa-guide">TSA rules for luggage scales and batteries</a>.
+- Know the rules: Brush up on prohibited items and power bank limits with our TSA rules for luggage scales and batteries.
 - Document everything: Save delay messages, boarding passes, and receipts for potential claims.

 New to ultra-light packing?
-Our <a href="https://luggage-scale.com/packing-checklist">carry-on packing checklist</a> helps you trim weight and skip check-in counters when lines are long.
+Our carry-on packing checklist helps you trim weight and skip check-in counters when lines are long.

 ## Why a Battery-Free Luggage Scale Belongs in Your Travel Kit